 However, in the event that explicit consent has been obtained from the patients (e.g. you further explain the nature and purposes of data sharing and patient agrees to share his/ her data), you should still document that patient has been advised on and agreed to the data sharing (e.g. in the patient’s case notes or you may also use the consent form that AIC has shared with the PCNs).

-Please refer below for listings of PCN GP clinics in alphabetical order and by PCN:
+Please refer below to the listings of PCN GP clinics by alphabetical order and by PCN: